Salamanca (Madrid)

-Salamanca is one of the 21 districts that form the city of Madrid, Spain.
+Salamanca (/es/) is one of the 21 districts that form the city of Madrid, Spain.
 Salamanca is located to the northeast of the historical center of Madrid.

 Salamanca lies east of the district of Chamberí, south of Chamartín, and north of Retiro.
-Salamanca has approximately 150,000 inhabitants.
+Salamanca has about 150,000 inhabitants.

 The district takes its name from the 1st Marquess of Salamanca, José de Salamanca y Mayol, a powerful businessman who was one of the richest men in the world during the mid-nineteenth century.

 Geography

 Overview

 The limits of Salamanca district are defined by the Paseo de Recoletos and the Paseo de la Castellana to the west, the Calle de Alcalá and Calle O'Donnell to the south, the Avenida de la Paz (M-30) to the east and María de Molina Street and Avenida de América to the north.
 It covers an area of 540.742 hectares.

 Subdivision

 The district is administratively divided into 6 wards (Barrios):